 Choosing the right website can be a bit tricky.
-It all depends on your desired features and other important factors.
-This includes speed, maintenance, customer support, functionality, and cost.
+It all depends on your desired features and other important factors such as speed, maintenance, customer support, functionality, and cost.

-Throughout our training on E-Commerce and Digital Marketing, we use WordPress as the preferred Content Management System or CMS.
-We use it when building a website over other CMS platforms like Joomla and Drupal.
-And we also prefer using it than other “Website Builders” available such as Wix, Squarespace.com, Weebly, and among others.
+Throughout our training on E-Commerce and Digital Marketing, we use WordPress as the preferred Content Management System (CMS) over other platforms such as Joomla and Drupal.
+Furthermore, WordPress is preferable over “Website Builders” such as Wix, Squarespace.com, Weebly, among others.

 WooCommerce is a WordPress plugin that easily allows you to set up an online store with WordPress.
 It is very flexible and provides multiple solutions when you sell online.
 You can sell anything, anywhere, anytime.

 Of course, other E-Commerce platforms compatible with WordPress like Magento and BigCommerce are worth mentioning as well.
-But for beginners, it should be more fitting to use WooCommerce.
+However, Woocommerce is more suitable for beginners.

 Our training intends to equip aspiring Freelancers with the necessary skills in E-Commerce and Digital Marketing.
-For this reason, the WordPress and WooCommerce platforms are the perfect training ground for them.
-It gives them complete control over their websites, allows them to explore and test the platforms, thereby giving them experiences which they can utilize later on when offering it as a service to clients.
+For this reason, the platforms WordPress and WooCommerce are the perfect training ground for them.
+It gives them complete control over their websites, allows them to explore, and test the platforms; thereby, this gives them experiences which they can utilize in offering services to clients in the future.